hadilq/nix-effect-pod/firefox/README.md

   podman load < result
 ```

 To build the image.
-Before launching the container you need to authorize podman to use display.
+Before launching the container you need to authorize Podman to use display.
 So you have to run

 ```shell